-Number of visits – 1.
+A number of visits – 1.
 This island is primarily suitable for surfers due to a large number of sites.
-The rest of island has a small tourist beach, but it is fenced with blocks in the water.
+The rest of the island has a small tourist beach, but it is fenced with blocks in the water.
 There are a lot of hotels and restaurants.
 But there is no house reef.

 A couple of years ago, the island was expanded, but have not yet begun to actively build up.
 Also, excursions are quite expensive for some reason unknown to me.
 But speedboats run 4 times a day.